Nimausfi/Clock_Frequency_Divider/README.md

 For example: if we have an input frequency of 100MHz, and we want to output a frequency of 1KHz, then the ratio should be 100,000.

 One **multibit counter** is used to get incremented or reset in the code.
-(The design set the output half the ratio, and reset it at the ration).
+(The design set the output half the ratio, and reset it at the ratio).